summerspringwei/souffle-ae/README.md

 ## Important Notes
 **A few bash scripts take more than half an hour to complete; Please wait for the results before executing the next one.**
+**I will also provide a online jupyter notebook if you are inconvenient or having troubles  to build the environment.
+The jupyter notebook is run on our server and you can directly access the notebook and run the experiments from the internet**
 ### Links to The Paper

 **For each step, we highlight that the current evaluation is corresponding to which Section or Figure in the submitted paper.**